 Selectively Assertive: Interventions of India’s Supreme Court to Enforce Environmental Laws

-Shalini Iyengar & Nives Dolšak & Aseem Prakash, 2019.
-"Selectively Assertive: Interventions of India’s Supreme Court to Enforce Environmental Laws," Sustainability, MDPI, Open Access Journal, vol. 11(24), pages 1-18, December.
+Shalini Iyengar & Nives Dolšak & Aseem Prakash.
+"Selectively Assertive: Interventions of India’s Supreme Court to Enforce Environmental Laws."
+Sustainability, MDPI, Open Access Journal, vol. 11, no. 24, December 2019, pp. 1-18.